moushuf-pradhan/the-archisys-times/ui-components/README.md

 Please run the commands in the following order

+1. Make sure that you are navigated to the `ui-components` directory on your terminal
-1.  `yarn`: Install project dependencies
+2.  `yarn`: Install project dependencies
-2.  `yarn build`: Generate a production build
+3.  `yarn build`: Generate a production build
-3.  `yalc publish`: Publish the package to the local Yalc registry
+4.  `yalc publish`: Publish the package to the local Yalc registry